He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 Swimming in the Black Waters of the Amazon

-The jungle cools down at night enough to make sleeping comfortable but during the day it is muggy and the heat can at times be so oppressive that it makes you want to jump into the water.
-But with all kinds of things that could be lurking under the water, it is not something that one does with abandon.
+The jungle cools down at night enough to make sleeping comfortable, but during the day it is muggy and the heat can be so oppressive that it makes you want to jump into the water.
+But with all kinds of things that could lurk under the water, it is not something that one does with abandon.

-One afternoon Cacá took us out on the boat to the middle of Juma Lake where we took the opportunity to jump, slide, or cannonball into the water.
-The tea water was so dark that looking down we could not see our feet below us.
-It was a bit eerie not knowing what might be swimming below or around us.
+One afternoon Cacá took us out on the boat to the middle of Juma Lake where we jumped, slide, or cannonball into the water.
+The tea water was so dark that looking down, we could not see our feet below us.
+It was eerie not knowing what might swim below or around us.
 It is not just the piranha that has big teeth in this river and I’ve never in my life seen such an aggressive fish.

 The water was warm and refreshing.

-Cacá assured us that the anacondas preferred the shallower water and said it was safe to swim in the middle where the current was stronger.
-He did tell us later that it was in the middle of the river that his friend lost his finger.
+Cacá assured us that the anacondas preferred the shallower water and said it was safe to swim in the middle, where the current was stronger.
+He told us later that it was in the middle of the river that his friend lost his finger.
 It is only the bigger piranhas that like the faster waters.

 —————